 The Hawai‘i Tourism Authority (HTA) provides comprehensive management of tourism for the State of Hawai‘i.
 The HTA is Hawai‘i's official source for information on tourism market research, partnership opportunities, industry news and timely updates during emergency situations.

 Funding through the HTA's Community Enrichment Program provided for 2017 through 2019 festivals.

-Funding through the HTA's Kūkulu Ola Program provided for the 2019 Special Edition Festival held in 2020 and festivals beginning in 2022.
+Funding through the HTA's Kūkulu Ola Program provided for the 2019 Special Edition Festival held in 2020 and the 2022 festival.

 The Hawai‘i State Foundation on Culture and the Arts (SFCA) promotes, perpetuates, and preserves culture and the arts in Hawai‘i.
 SFCA funding is provided by the State of Hawai‘i and the National Endowment for the Arts.

 Funding provided for festivals in 2017, 2018, and 2022.